 Prospective performing members are chosen by audition and include professional performers, music teachers and skilled amateurs.
 An elected Board of Directors runs the Portland Rossini Club.
 Many members perform regularly throughout the region.
 To find out how to join, or for any other questions, visit our contact page.

-Also, it’s not too late to purchase CDs (or downloadable music files) of longtime former member Richard Roberts playing some of his favorite pieces, by Bach, Beethoven, Chopin and Rachmaninoff, are available for purchase on this website – under the Donate/CDs tab.
+Also, it’s never a bad time to purchase CDs (or downloadable music files) of longtime former member Richard Roberts playing some of his favorite pieces, by Bach, Beethoven, Chopin and Rachmaninoff, are available for purchase on this website – under the Buy Music tab.